Foundations of Psychedelic Psychotherapy

 - The stance of therapists during both practices is one of mindful presence, safety, and allowing the participant’s process to unfold with the least interference possible while providing direct support as needed

 - Therapeutic touch may be provided with consent

 - Preparatory and integration sessions are considered key for both safety and therapeutic value of the experience

 Risks to participants:

 Breathwork can bring about intense experiences including powerful emotions, vivid memories (including past traumas, of which participants may or may not be previously aware), and/or unusual states of consciousness which may be bizarre or frightening.
 There is thus a risk that participants may be “destabilized” to some degree as a result of their experiences with breathwork.
 While participants will be supported throughout their breathwork experiences by the workshop facilitators, including during the integration phase at weekend workshops and afterwards, additional support may be helpful or indeed required.
 We therefore advise participants to be mindful of their own care needs and supports outside the certificate program.
 We strongly suggest that all participants have a therapist in place prior to the start of the program to provide additional integration support if needed.
 Many participants benefit from taking the Monday off work after the breathwork weekend.

 Screening Safety Assessment for Breathwork

-Note: Breathwork facilitators are not NPPRC faculty members or Certificate Program course directors and will not play a role in the evaluation of trainees.
+Note: Breathwork facilitators are not UHN Psychedelic Psychotherapy Research Group faculty members and will not play a role in the evaluation of trainees.

 The following conditions are generally considered by breathwork facilitators to be contraindications to this practice:

-- Unstable cardiovascular disease, including a recent history of myocardial infarction (MI) within the past 3 months
+- Unstable cardiovascular disease, including a history of myocardial infarction (MI) within the past 3-months

 - Aortic or cerebral artery aneurysm